Mobile Friendly SEO

 With more than 60% of all web traffic now coming from mobile devices, having a mobile-friendly website is no longer optional—it’s essential.
 Google’s emphasis on mobile-first indexing has made mobile optimization a critical factor in determining search rankings.
 If your site isn’t optimized for mobile users, you’re not just frustrating potential visitors—you’re losing out on traffic and SEO performance.

-This blog will guide small business owners, web developers, and digital marketers through the why, what, and how of mobile-friendly website optimization.
+This blog will guide small business owners, web developers, and digital marketers through the why, what, and how of optimizing mobile-friendly websites.
 By the end, you’ll have the tools and insights to improve not just your SEO but also your overall user experience.

 Why Mobile Optimization Matters for SEO

-- Google’s Priority on Mobile: Back in 2019, Google officially adopted mobile-first indexing, meaning it predominantly uses the mobile version of your website for ranking and indexing.
-Simply put, if your mobile site underperforms, your search rankings will too.
+Google’s Priority on Mobile: In 2019, Google officially adopted mobile-first indexing, meaning it predominantly uses the mobile version of your website for ranking and indexing purposes.
+Simply put, if your mobile site underperforms, your search engine rankings will also suffer.

 If you’ve been ignoring mobile optimization, it’s time to rethink your priorities.